desklabs/canvas-cases/README.md

 ## II.
 Create the Integration URL
 Now that you have the application on Heroku, go ahead and create the integration URL.

 1. In the **Name** field, add a title for this application.
-In this example, we’ll you use ‘Similar Cases.’
+In this example, we'll you use 'Similar Cases'.

 2. The **Description** field, though optional, is a way to give a general description of the integration URL.

-3. Select ‘Canvas iFrame’ from the **Open Location** dropdown.
+3. Select 'Canvas iFrame' from the **Open Location** dropdown.

 4. In the **URL** field, specify the `q` parameter.
 In this instance it is `{{case.subject}}`.
 Use the `count` parameter to specify the number of cases to be displayed.
 **Note:** Refer to the [List of Liquid Variables](https://support.desk.com/customer/portal/articles/2916-list-of-liquid-variables) knowledge article for a complete list of Desk Liquid Objects.

-5. Toggle the **Enabled** button to ‘Yes’ and select the [Permission level](https://support.desk.com/customer/portal/articles/1146981?b_id=7112&t=568640).
+5. Toggle the **Enabled** button to 'Yes' and select the [Permission level](https://support.desk.com/customer/portal/articles/1146981?b_id=7112&t=568640).

 6. Click the **Update** button.